r1cc4rdo/sudoku/README.md

 3. [kristanix.com solving techniques][8]
 4. [sudokuWiki strategy families][9]

+## A single, generic elimination strategy

-While coding the most promising new strategy to add, the ["hidden twins"][10] rule, it became obvious to me that it was an instance of a more general rule that emcompassed altogether _hidden twins_, _naked twins_, hidden/naked triples, quadruples and so on.
+While coding the most promising new strategy to add, the ["hidden twins"][10] rule, it became obvious to me that it was an instance of a more general rule (which we will call, for the rest of this piece, _the Rule_) that encompassed altogether _hidden twins_, _naked twins_, hidden/naked triples, quadruples and so on.
 Moreover, that _basic elimination_ and _sole candidate_ were also instances of that same rule, when the subset of interest (a pair, a triple, etc.) were of size 1.
-Here's [code][11] implementing that single general
+Here's [code][11] implementing that single general strategy:
-strategy:

     for subset_size, group in product(range(1, 9), board.groups):
         for subset in combinations((cell for cell in group if len(board[cell]) == subset_size), subset_size):